filimon-danopoulos/filimon-danopoulos.github.io/new/2014-11-12_Metasploitable-2.md

      post/multi/gather/ssh_creds                                                  normal     Multi Gather OpenSSH PKI Credentials Collection post/windows/gather/credentials/mremote                                      normal     Windows Gather mRemote Saved Password Extraction

-This is a lot to take in and at first glance nothings seems applicable to my case.
+This is a lot to take in and at first glance nothing seems applicable as a quick exploit.
 So instead of wasting time going through everything
-I decided to only run `auxiliary/scanner/ssh/ssh_version` in order to verify that hte version I found earlier is valid.
+I decided to only run `auxiliary/scanner/ssh/ssh_version` in order to verify that the version I found earlier is valid.

     msf > use auxiliary/scanner/ssh/ssh_version
     msf auxiliary(ssh_version) > show options